 Searches for the afterglows conducted in the visible spectral range miss about half of them \citep[e.g.][]{fynbo09,prochaska09,fynbo14}.
 We know that X-ray afterglows are often associated with bright, more metal-rich and dustier hosts than the optically detected afterglows \citep{perley17}.
 There hence is a large potential for spectroscopy of these dusty sight-lines with the near-IR coverage of ANDES.

 Currently, only a few GRBs at $z\gtrsim6$ have very detailed chemical information \citep{hartoog2015,saccardi2023a}.
 The current record for a GRB with a secured afterglow spectrum is $z=8.2$ \citep{tanvir09,salvaterra09}, with another explosion at photometric redshift $z=9.4$ \citep{cucchiara11}.
 Long duration GRBs explode in star-forming galaxies and hence the highest redshift explosions will identify the exact location of the earliest generation of stars.
 Studying the absorption lines imprinted in the spectra of GRB afterglows with ANDES will allow a crucial test on the chemical yields in the early universe as described in Section.~\ref{sec:metal}.
-Combining the ISM metallicity detected in absorption with emission-line based galactic metallicities would allow us to accurately calibrate the latter diagnostics, which remains a challenge to date even at intermediate redshifts \citep{schady2023}.
+Combining the ISM metallicity detected in absorption with emission-line based galactic metallicities would allow us to accurately calibrate the latter diagnostics, which remains a challenge to date even at intermediate redshifts \citep{schady2024}.
 Furthermore, the estimate of the IGM neutral hydrogen fraction, $x_{\rm HI}$, from the measured \Lya damping wing in high-redshift afterglows is less complex compared to quasar spectra (see Sec.~\ref{sec:reioniz}) due to the simple power-law spectral distribution of afterglows, even in the presence of the contribution of the host galaxy DLA \citep{hartoog2015}.
 Fig.~\ref{fig:GRB_sim} illustrates a simulated $J$-band spectrum of a $z=8.2$ GRB with a 1\% solar metallicity and a strong damping wing from an intrinsic DLA in a fully neutral IGM.
 The simulated spectrum shows the signal that ANDES will obtain in a hour integration on a source with a magnitude $J_{\mathrm{AB}}$=20 in the nominal $R$=100,000 resolution, and an $R$= 50,000 mode.
 Simulations of ELT-ANDES spectra with varying neutral gas fractions and DLA column densities have demonstrated that the two components can reliably be disentangled \citep{tanvir21b}.
 For DLA column densities below $\log N($\HI$)=23$ the neutral gas fraction can be recovered with a 10\% accuracy, while the DLA column density from the GRB host galaxy is a secure measurement at the high spectral resolution.